MicrobiologyETHZ/Methods_in_Microbiomics/docs/transcriptomics/metatranscriptomics_metagenomics.rst

 - Advantages:

-  - Best way to get information about community activity
+  - Best way to get information about community activity.

 - Disadvantages:

-  - Sample preparation might be difficult and expensive
+  - Sample preparation might be difficult and expensive.
-  - Data analysis methods are not well established
+  - Data analysis methods are not well established.

-Metatrancriptomic experiments can be broadly summarised into 2 different types: experiments that include matching metagenomic samples and those that do not.
+Metatranscriptomic experiments can be broadly summarised into 2 different types: experiments that include matching metagenomic samples and those that do not.
 The analysis of these two datatypes are different.
+You can find a tutorial of how to analyze metatranscriptomic data without metagenomics on our :doc:`metatranscriptomics` website.

 -------------------------------------------------------------
 Metatranscriptomics & Metagenomics